apache/openwhisk/tools/vagrant/README.md

 The Go CLI is available in `../../bin/go-cli` there are multiple binaries base on OS and Architecture (i.e. `../../bin/go-cli/mac/amd64/wsk`).
 When using the Go CLI, use the argument `-i` to be able to connect insecurely to OpenWhisk for development purpose only.

-Cal the binary directly or setup your environment variable PATH to include the location of the binary that corresponds to your environment.
+Call the binary directly or setup your environment variable PATH to include the location of the binary that corresponds to your environment.

 From your _host_, configure `wsk` to use your Vagrant-hosted OpenWhisk deployment and run the "echo" action again to test.
 The following commands assume that you have `wsk` setup correctly in your PATH.